BSO

 Zombie Pub Crawl

 How did I miss hearing about this?
-Last fall there was an event where people dressed as zombies staggered - first pretend and then for real - from bar to bar in downtown Northampton.
+Last fall there was an event where people dressed as zombies staggered - first pretend and then perhaps for real - from bar to bar in downtown Northampton.
 Fortunately Dann Vazquez was onhand to seek out the undead, even if he was strangely unaware of where Sam's is.
-Yet with the help of his friend Cher he was able to get some video coverage of the Night of the Living Lush:
+Yet with the help of his friend Cher Love he was able to get some video coverage of The Night of the Living Lush:

 Today's Music Video